MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/parameter.md

 # Parameter Class

-A parameter provides the ability to specify parameters that a trait should contain.
+A parameter provides the ability to specify the parameters that a trait should contain.
 By providing a name, default values, and supported data types, trait references become restricted by which arguments they can contain.
 Parameters are defined for traits in the *CDM.SchemaDocuments* repository.

 ```
 public class CdmParameterDefinition extends CdmObjectDefinitionBase